igoramadas/jaul/README.md

 too many external smaller modules might be a problem for security and complexity (node_modules bombs anyone?).

-This project is the very first step taken to debundle the [Expresser](https://github.com/igoramadas/expresser) framework into smaller, standalone libraries.

 ## What types of utilities?

 They're separated on the following areas: